dlt-hub/dlt/docs/website/docs/dlt-ecosystem/destinations/postgres.md

 This configuration allows `dlt` to map the `geom` column to the PostGIS `geometry` type for spatial queries and analyses.

 :::warning
-`LinearRing` geometry type only works with WKB format as Python bytes object.
+`LinearRing` geometry type isn't supported.
 :::

 ## Table and column identifiers